Kenya Moore Says She & Marc Daly Are Considering Having Another Baby Soon

-Kenya Moore and her husband Marc Daly might be expecting baby number two in the near future.
+Kenya Moore and her husband, Marc Daly, might be expecting a second baby in the near future.

-The Real Housewives of Atlanta star and the New York restaurant owner is currently in a better place within their marriage.
+The Real Housewives of Atlanta star and the New York restaurant owner are currently in a better place in their marriage.
 Moore recently spoke to Us Weekly and shared that Daly’s behavior has vastly improved since his appearances on the Bravo reality show.
 She said their communication is better and they are sorting through their co-parenting relationship for their 1-year-old daughter, Brooklyn.

 While Moore said she and Daly are still working on the romantic side of their union, they both wouldn’t mind having a younger sibling for Brooklyn.
-The couple is “still figuring out” if they want to add a new addition to their family, but Moore has been leaning towards making a second baby happen.
+The couple is “still figuring out” if they want to add a new addition to their family, but Moore has been leaning toward making a second baby happen.

 She did say, though, that she would want the second baby to be close to Brooklyn’s age so the siblings could grow up together.

 Although the former beauty queen would be on board with having another child soon, she said Daly has more to consider.
 In addition to Brooklyn, Daly has other children from previous relationships.
 Brooklyn is also still very small, and Daly would have to see if he would want to have another baby so soon.